Voices of the Children

-Voices of the Children is a 1999 Emmy-Award winning documentary film written and directed by Zuzana Justman.
-It tells the story of three people who were imprisoned as children in the Terezin concentration camp.
+Voices of the Children is a 1998 Emmy-Award winning documentary film written and directed by Zuzana Justman.
+It tells the story of three people who were imprisoned as children in the Theresienstadt concentration camp in Terezín.
 It was produced and shown on television in the United States.

 Content

-The American made-for-TV documentary of 1999 tells the story of three people who were imprisoned during World War II as children in Terezín.
+The American made-for-TV documentary of 1998 tells the story of three people who were imprisoned during World War II as children in Terezín.
+Artist Helga Hoskova was one of the interviewees.
 The small Czech fortress and garrison town was adapted by the Nazis.
 Known under the German name Theresienstadt; it served as a concentration camp for Jews.
 More than 150,000 Jews were processed there; less than 20,000 survived the war.

 The filmmaker, who spent two years in Terezín, traces the survivors' war experiences, with the help of their personal journals and drawings.
 She follows their stories through the difficult postwar years into the present, filming the survivors with their families in the countries in which they settled – the United States, Austria and the Czech Republic.
 In the film, parents and children question the need to talk about the past and they explore the effect of the Holocaust on their lives.
 The daughter of one survivor confronts her father for the first time, saying, "You cannot pretend it did not affect us."

-In their efforts to use Terezin for propaganda purposes, the Nazis permitted inmates to stage a children's opera called Brundibár.
+In their efforts to use Terezín for propaganda purposes, the Nazis permitted inmates to stage a children's opera called Brundibár.
 The survivors attend a performance of Brundibar in Prague and recall the special significance it had for them fifty years ago.
-Today the opera symbolizes the lost world of the Terezin children.
+Today the opera symbolizes the lost world of the Terezín children.

 Terezín

 A concentration camp primarily for Central European Jews, Theresienstadt also accepted tens of thousands of Jews from Germany and Austria, with hundreds from the Netherlands and Denmark.

-Later in the war, the Nazis used this so-called “model ghetto” for propaganda purposes.
+Later in the war, the Nazis used this so-called "model ghetto" for propaganda purposes.
 In June 1944, after a frenzied period of superficial improvements, they turned parts of the camp into a fake town and agreed to let the International Red Cross inspect it.
 The uniformed Jewish ghetto police and the Cultural Council elders were to convey the impression that the camp was governed by Jews.

 The prisoners endured continual hunger, disease, and overcrowding.
 Of the 150,000 people who passed through Theresienstadt, 33,000 died there, mostly of starvation and illness.
 The inmates lived with the constant threat of deportation; thousands were regularly selected for transports to Auschwitz and other Nazi death camps in German-occupied Poland.

 Between transports, some of the well-known musicians and performers among the prisoners were allowed to stage operas, plays, concerts and cabarets.
 Their theatrical productions were often freer of censorship than those in the rest of Nazi-occupied Europe, as the Nazis did not generally bother to censor the inmates, whom they considered doomed.